-Also known as Eragrostis and lovegrass, teff ranges in color from reddish-brown, to the more classic ivory hue.
+Also known as Eragrostis and lovegrass, teff ranges in color from reddish-brown to the more classic ivory hue.
 This grain makes a terrific stand-in for cornmeal.
-Add teff to pie crusts, cookies or simply make into a polenta-like substance and throw on a griddle with some ghee
+Add teff to pie crusts, and cookies, or simply make it into a polenta-like substance and throw on a griddle with some ghee.

 Popeye loves his spinach, but I surmise that when he is having a hankering for a sweeter breakfast, he would gladly glug down a bowl of teff porridge.

 Prunes- love or hate them, we all know they help you poop.
 Fiber plus a bit more iron?
 Why not?
-Plus they turn silky, melt in your mouth smooth once cooked.
+Plus they turn silky and melt in your mouth smooth once cooked.

 Turkish Figs- always remind me of sneaking Fig Newtons as a wee one.
 Pillow soft, super sweet, and full of crunchy seeds, figs are divine.
 Turkish figs also contain iron and a decent amount of fiber.